 I love breakfast!
 It's one of my favourite meals, despite how habitual and boring it can get at times.
 I'm also one of those people who can't skip it without risking a mid-morning meltdown - like a car running on empty, I don't function well at all.
 Not everyone is the same though - whether just not hungry or the snooze button is a little too tempting in the morning, some dash out the door without a crumb passing their lips.

 It's indeed important to eat to our hunger cues, although whether you're a breakfast eater or not, a healthy morning meal does carry benefits, and as the name implies, will "break" the "fast" from overnight.
 When we start our day properly nourished it can make a big difference to our energy, concentration, memory and mood, fueling us up both mentally and physically for the day ahead.
-It can also help us make healthier food choices later in the day - when we skip breakfast we're more likely to overeat at our next meal or be more tempted to eat whatever's in sight when we start to feel ravenous later.
+It can also help us make healthier food choices later in the day - when we skip breakfast we may be more likely to overeat at our next meal or be tempted to eat whatever's in sight when we start to feel ravenous later.